simply-nicky/pyrost/docs/tutorials/1d_sim.rst

 Loading the file
 ----------------
-Load the file with :class:`pyrst.STLoader`.
+Load the file with :class:`pyrost.STLoader`.
 In the case of simulated data you can import the protocol file, which is located in the same folder with `data.cxi`.

 .. doctest::

-    >>> import pyrst as rst
+    >>> import pyrost as rst
     >>> protocol = rst.Protocol.import_ini('results/sim_results/protocol.ini')
     >>> loader = rst.STLoader(protocol=protocol)
     >>> data = loader.load('results/sim_results/data.cxi')

 Speckle Tracking update
 -----------------------
-You can perform the Speckle Tracking procedure with :class:`pyrst.SpeckleTracking`.
+You can perform the Speckle Tracking procedure with :class:`pyrost.SpeckleTracking`.

 .. note:: You should pay outmost attention to choose the right length scales of reference
     image and pixel mapping (`ls_ri`, `ls_pm`).
 Essentually they stand for high frequency